rd2/tbd/pages/custom.md

 ### Customization

-TBD offers a pull-down menu list of prepackaged _psi_ sets - key for newcomers, especially in the early design stages (see [Basics](./basics.html "Basic TBD workflow")).
+TBD offers a pull-down menu list of prepackaged _psi_ sets - key for newcomers, especially in the early design stages (see [Settings](./settings.html "TBD settings")).
 What happens when design choices aren't well represented by any of these prepackaged sets?
 TBD allows users to define multiple custom _psi_ sets, refine them beyond the basic 7 TBD _shorthands_, and attribute them to different parts of a building model.

 As detailed in the [Reporting](./reports.html "What TBD reports back") section, a unique _tbd.out.json_ output file is generated (or regenerated) for every TBD run, under an OpenStudio model's _files_ folder.
 If one drops a _tbd.json_ file in the same _files_ folder and CHECKS the __Load 'tbd.json'__ menu option, TBD will read in custom inputs defined in that file.